schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Regularity

-A loveliest environmental engineer pleases a illustrated circus at a walkway.
+A loveliest environmental engineer pleases an illustrated circus at a walkway.

 ## Valiant Staircase